 We are as committed to meeting the needs of these children as we are to meeting the needs of all groups of children within our school.
-All reasonable steps are taken to ensure that children with disabilities are not placed at a substantial disadvantage compared to non-disabled children.
+All reasonable steps are taken to ensure that these children are not placed at a substantial disadvantage compared to non-disabled children.